 How can we make them hear our message?

 How can we spread love and kindness and empathy?

 By being the adults who coach their sports teams and lead their scout troops and teach their religious classes.

-We have to surround these kids so that our words, our kind words, surround and overpower the hateful words they hear at home.
+We have to surround these kids so that our words, our kind words, overpower the hateful words they hear at home.

 Because if they’re not hearing words of empathy and kindness at home, they need to hear it somewhere.
 Anywhere.
 But especially from an adult they know and trust.